 It means that, in the future of Open Banking, design will become a main tool for creating successful financial services.
 The transparent future of banking technology provides an ability to access accounts, financial data, and payments using any third-party financial service that give users previously unimagined financial freedom.

-In the framework of the new Open Banking architecture, the emergence of the Account Information Service Provider (AISP) is inevitable.
+In the framework of the new Open Banking UX architecture, the emergence of the Account Information Service Provider (AISP) is inevitable.
 AISP providers will act as aggregators of customer account data from various banks.
 This will give users the ability to access different bank accounts through the most convenient service.

 Those who have accounts in several banks need to visit each online bank separately to check their balance and move money.
 Some FinTech services already offer the opportunity of working with different banks through a common interface using a “screen-scraping” connection, but this is unsafe and violates the client’s rights.